Rostock: Administration

 Since the 13th century, the governing body of the city has been the city council (Rat), first consisting of ten, later of 24 elected aldermen (Ratsherren).
 The chairman of the city council was the city mayor.
 In the 19th century there were three mayors.
-Since 1925, the head of the city has borne the title of Lord Mayor.
+Since 1925, the head of the city has borne the title of Mayor.
 Having been elected by the city council for centuries, since 2002 this position is now elected directly by the citizens of Rostock, following a reform.
 If a candidate does not achieve an absolute majority in the first round, the two candidates with the most votes stand in a second round.

-The current Lord Mayor of Rostock is Eva-Maria Kröger of The Left, who was elected mayor in 2022 and took office on 1 February 2023.
+The current mayor of Rostock is Eva-Maria Kröger of The Left, who was elected mayor in 2022 and took office on 1 February 2023.
 She won in the second round with 58.4% of votes against senior police officer Michael Ebert, an independent backed by the Christian Democratic Union, Independent Citizens for Rostock, and Free Democratic Party.

 The most recent mayoral election was held on 13 November 2022, with a runoff held on 27 November, and the results were as follows: